Jean Mesqui

-Jean Mesqui, (born 27 May 1952 in Paris) is an engineer, researcher in castle studies, and specialist in the bridges of France.
+Jean Mesqui (27 May 1952 – 24 July 2026) was a French engineer, researcher in castle studies, and specialist in the bridges of France.

-Biography
+Life and career

 Jean Antoine Marie Joseph Mesqui was born on 27 May 1952, in the 16th arrondissement of Paris.

 He studied at the École polytechnique in Paris, and obtained a doctor of letters.

-He was president of the Société des Autoroutes Paris-Normandie and the Société Française d'Archéologie.
+Mesqui was president of the Société des Autoroutes Paris-Normandie and the Société Française d'Archéologie.
 In 2016–2017, he chaired the Association des sociétés françaises d'autoroutes.

 As well as his career as an engineer, Mesqui pursued research on built heritage.

-Jean Mesqui is an internationally renowned castellologist.
-He specialises in the study of the most emblematic castles of France and the Middle East.
+He was an internationally renowned castellologist.
+He specialised in the study of the most emblematic castles of France and the Middle East.
 He is also considered a specialist in bridges, in particular those of the Middle Ages.

-Jean Mesqui has written several books on medieval fortified architecture, the history of bridges and roads, and numerous articles.
+Mesqui wrote several books on medieval fortified architecture, the history of bridges and roads, and numerous articles.

+Mesqui died on 24 July 2026, at the age of 74.